-For over 60 years, we have been developing projects on the educational, vocational, and cultural fields, while focusing on offering activities related to job and income generation, technology, sports and entertainment, among others, for socially vulnerable communities in 11 cities that belong to the metropolitan area of Belo Horizonte.
+For over 60 years, we have been developing projects on the educational, vocational, and cultural fields, while focusing on offering activities related to job and income generation, technology, sports and entertainment, among others, for socially vulnerable communities in 13 cities that belong to the metropolitan area of Belo Horizonte, Minas Gerais – Brazil.

-The work we develop in our wire mesh factory has become a reference in self-sustainability projects.
-The profit obtained from the sales is destined to the social sector of Ramacrisna, guaranteeing more autonomy and uniformity in the services offered to the people supported by the projects.
+The work we develop in our wire mesh factory has become Ramacrisna Institute a reference in self-sustainability projects.
+The profit obtained from the sales is destined to the Ramacrisna social sector, guaranteeing more autonomy and uniformity in the services offered to the people supported by our projects.

 Ensures equal opportunities, empowers and promotes social and economic inclusion, regardless of age, gender, disability, race, ethnicity, origin, religion or any other distinction.